JuroOravec/crawlee-one/packages/crawlee-one/docs/getting-started.md

 2. It processes URLs from the RequestQueue.
 3. For each request, it finds the first route whose `match` passes, and calls that route's `handler`.
 4. The handler scrapes data and saves it with `pushData`.
-5. The handler may discover more URLs and enqueue them with `pushRequests`.
+5. The handler may discover more URLs and enqueue them with `addRequests`.
 6. When the RequestQueue is empty (and `keepAlive` is not set), the crawler stops.

 ```ts